Hundreds protest in Myanmar over Suu Kyi's panel on Rohingya Muslims

 "Dialogue will be the order of the day," Annan said.

-(Reporting By Simon Lewis and Wa Lone; Editing by Yimou Lee and Michael Perry)
+Reporting By Simon Lewis and Wa Lone; Additional reporting by Aung Hla Tun; Editing by Yimou Lee and Michael Perry